Amphi-Na/Amphi-Na/README.md

 - 🔭 I’m currently working on ...
 Nothing
 - 🌱 I’m currently learning ...
-Python
+Web developement
-- 👯 I’m looking to collaborate on ...
-Python Projects
+- 👯 I’m looking to collaborate on ... nothing
 - 🤔 I’m looking for help with ...
 Nothing actually.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 You can not